CI-Dominik/pp3-management-system/README.md

 ## **BUGS**

 ## Unfixed bugs
 * When accessing the list of scrollable data, the user first needs to enter 0 to cancel the scrolling before the value can be provided.
-Many versions were tried but no solution was found to that problem at the time of deployment.
+Many versions were tried, but no solution was found to that problem at the time of deployment.
 This issue needs to be addressed in the future.
-* When left unattented for a long time, the Heroku window freezes and needs to be restarted.
+* When left unattended for a long time, the Heroku window freezes and needs to be restarted.
 No fix has been found at the moment of deployment.

 ---